e-wrks/edh-vscode-formatter/README.md

 - Outside a pair of brackets:

-  - Left side: **0 ~ 1**
+  - Left side:

+    **0 ~ 1**

     > see [before an opening bracket](#before-an-opening-bracket)

-  - Right side as End-of-Line: **0**
+  - Right side as End-of-Line:

+    **0**

-  - Right side followed by stuff: **1**
+  - Right side followed by stuff:

+    **1**

   > Same for both single line and multi-line cases

-- Outside a string literal: **1**
+- Outside a string literal:

+  **1**

 ## Styles Up to You

 ### Line Length

-You decide how long each line should run, that means you decide whether to split a long line, or merge several short lines.
+You decide how long each line should run, that means whether to split a long line, or to join several short lines.

 ### Semicolons

 Unlike **JavaScript**, neither the formatter nor the interpreter of **Edh** will insert semicolons for you.

-In most places a semicolon is not needed, you just start writing the next expression or statement, while it's also harmless to write a semicolon as separator.
-But there're cases semicolons are necessary for disambiguation purpose.
+But like **ECMAScript 6**, in most places a semicolon is not necessary, you just start writing the next expression or statement, while it's also harmless to write a semicolon as separator.

+Well there're cases semicolons are necessary for disambiguation purpose.

 For example: